 Rare Meat: The Trouble with Tanuki and Turtles

-Never before have a I felt more like Sherlock Holmes trying to solve a who-dunnit mystery than when I arrived on Inakahama Beach at the start of August, bent over, eyes wide, peering at the pawprints seemingly in every direction along the beach.
+Never before have a I felt more like Sherlock Holmes trying to solve a who-dunnit mystery than when I arrived on Inakahama Beach at the start of August, peering at the pawprints seemingly in every direction along the beach.

 Was it cats?
 The size was about right for some feral felines, and Yakushima does have a population of stray cats on the island.
 But squinting into the sand at fresher prints yielded the faint impression of claws at the tops of the paw pads, indicating they are canine prints (cats retract their claws while they walk, leaving no trace of clawmarks in their prints).